scalar/scalar/documentation/integrations/dotnet.md

 ```

 > [!NOTE]
 > Fonts are loaded from a CDN by default.
-To disable this, set `DefaultFonts` to false.
+To disable this, set `DefaultFonts` to `false`.

 ### Dependency Injection